EgeOnderX/PY-DOS/README.md

 - Anti-Malware Service scans for suspicious content, e.g., `format` commands
 - All data is saved between sessions through `disk.json`
 - Cross-platform: Works on Windows, Linux, and macOS
+- Removed the requirement to define separate commands for both run and cmd.

 ---